AliAramideh/Car_price_with_R/README.md

 # Car_price_with_R
 Analysis and predict the price of car using R language.

-To underestand the dataset please observe `Data Dictionary - carprices.xlsx'.
+To underestand the dataset please observe `Data Dictionary - carprices.xlsx`.

 The following things have been done in this project.
 ## Load and preprocessing of the dataset